 We held on to the rope that was tied to a balloon shaped float and went into the water slowly and steadily.
-We dived with a bigger tank and yes by then we had learned how to assemble and dismantle our scuba gear.
+And we dived with a bigger tank and yes by then we had learned how to assemble and dismantle our scuba gear.

-We had to repeat all the skills we had learned at the pool under the water in the ocean.
-We dived for about 7.9 metres.
+We had to repeat all the skills we had learned at the pool under the water in the ocean and we dived for about 7.9 metres.

-I was very dehydrated that night that I did not sleep a bit.
+I was very dehydrated that night that I did not sleep well.
 I kept drinking lots of water the entire night.
 It was not a good feeling for sure.